obitomangekyo/obitomangekyo/README.md

-- 👋 Hi, I’m Tobi @obitomangekyo
+- 👋 Hi, I’m toby @obitomangekyo
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on whatever is going to make me grow
-- 📫 How to reach me IG: 7inchsubway SC: smoke.purrrp TWTR: 7inchsubway || purrrplelipton
+- 📫 Want to reach me? @tobiupinthisb everywhere

 <!---
 obitomangekyo/obitomangekyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.